Plant Structure and Function

 Subjects may require attendance

-- outline and explain the structure of plants, including their tissues and organs, and the functions of each;
+- Explain the structure of plants, including their tissues and organs, and the functions of each

-- know and use basic information services available in the library, including computer-based services (e.g. catalogues, databases) to find specific information relevant to topics;
+- Demonstrate knowledge and use basic information services available in the library, including computer-based services, e.g. catalogues, databases, to find specific information relevant to topics.

-- use computer applications for word-processing (Word), spreadsheet/database/graphics (Excel) and statistics (Minitab) in written reports;
+- Interpret statistics (Minitab) in written reports and use computer applications for word-processing (Word), spreadsheet/database/graphics (Excel)

-- write adequate practical reports in standard biological format.
+- Demonstrate ability to write adequate practical reports in standard biological format.

 - Plant anatomy - cells and tissues